Mummanajagadeesh/P3R50N4L-P0R7F0L10/README.md

 }
 ```

-- **Universal Selector**: The universal selector `*` is used to remove default margin and padding from all elements.
+- **Universal Selector**: Resets margin and padding to zero for consistency.
-- **Body Styling**: Sets the font family, background color, and text color for the entire page.
-It also prevents horizontal scrolling with `overflow-x: hidden;`.
+- **Body Styling**: Defines the site's font, background color, and prevents horizontal scrolling.
-- **Navigation Bar**: The `nav` element is fixed to the top right of the page, creating a consistent and accessible navigation experience as the user scrolls.
+- **Navigation Bar**: Styled to be fixed at the top-right for ease of access throughout the page.

 #### Additional CSS Features

-- **Responsive Design**: Media queries are used to adjust the layout for smaller screens, ensuring the portfolio is mobile-friendly.
+- **Responsive Design**: Media queries ensure the site is mobile-friendly, adjusting elements for smaller screen sizes.
-- **Hover Effects**: CSS transitions are employed for interactive elements such as links and project cards, enhancing user experience.
+- **Hover Effects**: Subtle transitions add smooth hover effects to buttons, links, and project cards.
-- **Grid Layout for Projects**: The `.projects-grid` class uses CSS Grid to create a responsive grid layout for displaying project cards.
+- **CSS Grid**: Utilized to create a flexible grid layout for displaying project thumbnails.

 ### JavaScript Functionality

+The site features JavaScript for smooth animations and interactive behavior, including a mobile menu toggle and section animations.

 ```javascript
 const sections = document.querySelectorAll('.section');